erosiv/soillib/README.md

 This is a list of changes I would like to integrate into `soillib`.
 If you are reading this and motivated to implement any of these, I would be happy to accept any pull requests.

+- Make the enum switch based polymorphism more generic / nicely structured in the code
 - Lazy Node Evaluation w.
 Deep Inlining
 	- Similar to `pytorch`, figure out the most elegant way to make the node evaluation lazy and efficient.
 - Node caching / baking